Tensor Neural Network and Its Numerical Integration: Numerical examples

 In the third example, the potential function is defined as (\ref{coupled harmonic}).
 Similar to the derivation in \cite{CHO}, the exact smallest eigenvalue is

 and the exact eigenfunction has Gaussian form.
 In this example, we test the case of $d=4$.
 Then the exact eigenfunction is

 where $a=\sqrt{5-\sqrt{5}}/(2\sqrt{5})$, $b=\sqrt{5+\sqrt{5}}/(2\sqrt{5})$, $\omega_1=\sqrt{5+\sqrt{5}}/2$, $\omega_2=\sqrt{3+\sqrt{5}}/2$, $\omega_3=\sqrt{5-\sqrt{5}}/2$, $\omega_4=\sqrt{3-\sqrt{5}}/2$.
-To demonstrate the efficiency of the proposed method, we take hyperparameter $p$ from 1 to 30 and train the TNN with depth 2 and width 50 in each dimension to investigate the dependence of the convergence behavior on the rank $p$.
-We train all the cases by the Adam optimizer with the same learning rate of 0.001 and epochs of 500000.
-The computational domain is truncated to $[-5,5]^d$.
+To demonstrate the efficiency of the proposed method, we take hyperparameter $p$ from 1 to 30. \revise{Each dimension of the TNN is an FNN with two hidden layers and each hidden layer has 50 hidden neurons.
+We train the TNN to investigate the dependence of the convergence behavior on the hyperparameter $p$.
+All the cases are trained by the Adam optimizer with the same learning rate of 0.001 and epochs of 500000.} The computational domain is truncated to $[-5,5]^d$.
 And we decompose the interval $[-5,5]$ in each dimensional into 100 equal subintervals and choose 16 Gauss points on each subinterval.
 The relative errors $e_\lambda$ during the training process for different $p$ are shown in Figure \ref{fig_coupled} and Figure \ref{fig_coupled_error_p} demonstrates how the final error changes as $p$ increases.
 From Figures \ref{fig_coupled} and \ref{fig_coupled_error_p}, we can find that the proposed method converges at an impressive accuracy.